My Final Yard Sale

-When Hurricane Irene hit and left us Home without Power, I had to push the sale back a week.
-It was taking time to get our generator repaired and garage door opener replaced and, due to epic flooding, many roads were closed.
+Then Hurricane Irene hit and left us Home without Power.
+I had to push the sale back a week since due to epic flooding, many roads were closed.
+I also needed time to get our generator repaired and garage door opener replaced.
+What a mess Irene left.

-But fate gave us a gloriously sunny, but balmy summer Saturday for the sale.
-We had set up tables in Helen’s garage on Friday, and moved them out onto her perfect yard-sale driveway early Saturday morning [top].
-Due to changes in our dining room, I decided to sell my set of four French birdseye maple caned chairs and three of my rugs.
+But fate gave us a gloriously sunny, balmy summer Saturday for the sale.
+In preparation, we set up tables in Helen’s garage on Friday, and moved them out onto her perfect yard-sale driveway early Saturday morning [top].
+Due to changes in our dining room, I decided to sell my set of four French birdseye maple caned chairs and three of my rugs so I put them out front.

-There was no shortage of wicker baskets and kitchenware — the metal bar with the hooks on the front of the table is my favorite, super heavy-duty Taylor & Ng pot rack which also has a wooden shelf that fits on top where I used to store my fish poachers (now long gone).
+There was no shortage of wicker baskets and kitchenware — the metal bar with the hooks on the front of the table is my favorite, super heavy-duty Taylor & Ng pot rack which also has a wooden shelf that fits on top.
+I used to store my fish poachers (now long gone) up there.
 The man who bought it ($15) seemed delighted and I was glad to see it find a good home.

 One table was dedicated to glassware including wine glasses, goblets, cordial glasses and glass bowls.
 There was a set of French hors d’oeuvres plates as well.
 A friend bought most of the white and red wine glasses ($1 each) early on, but the big wine goblets ($4 each) were last to go even though they were very high quality crystal from Gump’s.
 They do require hand washing.